Sagelt/posts/2022-04-21-with-great-power.md

 Let me start with an extremely pedantic point:

-It wasn't "with great power comes great responsibility," it was "with great power _must also_ come great responsibility."
+It wasn't "with great power comes great responsibility," it was "with great power _there must also_ come great responsibility."

 ![Amazing Fantasy #15 by Stan Lee and Steve Ditko](/images/great_power.jpeg)